 - Google Plus

 The Grassroots demo also has a “button” in the navigation menu.
 Here’s how to turn a menu item into a “button.”
-In the menus section of your dashboard, click on the “screen options” tab in the top right hand corner of the screen.
-Check the box next to CSS Classes and close your screen options.
+In the menus section of your dashboard, click on the “Screen Options” tab on the top right hand corner of the screen.
+Check the box next to CSS Classes (optionally, you can also check Link Target and Title Attribute) and close your screen options.

 and update your menu.
 That should turn your menu item into a button.